imdaclassic/LunarPlus/README.md

-# LunarPlus-Plugin
+# LunarPlus-Extention
-A plugin for the universal aim assist program, LunarV2 | https://gannonr.com/lunar
+An External Extention for the universal aim assist program, LunarV2 | https://gannonr.com/lunar

 work in da progress